nais/salsa/README.md

 ### Materials

-This actions creates attestation with [materials](https://slsa.dev/provenance/v0.2#example) based on dependencies, the action digest over listed dependencies from a [supported](#support) build tool.
+This actions creates attestation with [materials](https://slsa.dev/provenance/v0.2#example) based on both runtime and transitive dependencies, the action digest over listed dependencies from a [supported](#support) build tool.

 ### Support